digitalocean/container-blueprints/DOKS-CI-CD/README.md

 2. [Tekton Triggers](https://github.com/tektoncd/triggers) - additional component providing support for triggering pipelines whenever events emitted by various sources (such as GitHub) are detected.

 Tekton Pipelines is available and ready to install as a [1-click Kubernetes application](https://marketplace.digitalocean.com/apps/tekton-pipelines) from the DigitalOcean Marketplace.
 On the other hand, Tekton triggers is not at this time of writing, so it will be installed using `kubectl`.

-Next, you will start by provisioning `Tekton Pipelines` on your Kubernetes cluster via the [DigitalOcean Marketplace](https://marketplace.digitalocean.com).

 ### Provisioning Tekton Pipelines